philippinespire/pire_cssl_data_processing/atherinomorus_endrachtensis/README.md

 * % adapter - high, esp. for Albatross
   * Alb: 80%, Contemp: 30-40%
 * number of reads - seems to be okay
-  * Albatross generally much higher # reads BUT some are very low (less than 1 mil).
+  * Albatross generally much higher # reads BUT some are very low.

 ---